-Home » Recipe Index » Holidays » Thanksgiving Recipes
+Home » Recipe Index » Seasonal » Thanksgiving Recipes

 Fall Fruit Salad

-Fall fruit salad is crisp and juicy, sweet yet tangy, and spiced to suit the season!
-Serve with breakfast or to wrap up a flawless Thanksgiving meal.
+My fall fruit salad is crisp and juicy, sweet yet tangy, and spiced to suit the season!
+I make this for a cozy breakfast or snack as soon as I start seeing apples and pears at my local farm.

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
 For more information, please read my disclaimer.